-Engagement Technique Appropriate application of the technique Correspondences (Phone, Emails) Distribute information to Government officials, NGOs, Local Government, and organisations/agencies Invite stakeholders to meetings and follow-up One-on-one meetings Seeking views and opinions Enable stakeholder to speak freely about sensitive issues including Gender Based Violence Build personal relationships Record meetings Formal meetings Present the Project information to a group of stakeholders Allow group to comment - opinions and views Build impersonal relation with high level stakeholders Disseminate technical information Record discussions Public meetings Present Project information to a large group of stakeholders, especially communities Allow the group to provide their views and opinions Build relationship with the communities, especially those impacted Distribute non-technical information Facilitate meetings with presentations, PowerPoint, posters etc. Record discussions, comments, questions.
-Focus group meetings Present Project information to a group of stakeholders Allow stakeholders to provide their views on targeted baseline information Build relationships with communities Record responses Project website Present project information and progress updates Disclose ESIA, ESMP and other relevant project documentation Direct communication with affected crops/asset owners (Road component only) Share information on timing of road clearance Agree options for addressing impacts on land or property and discussing compensation measures.
+Engagement Technique Appropriate application of the technique Correspondences (Phone, Emails) Distribute information to Government officials, NGOs, Local Government, and organisations/agencies Invite stakeholders to meetings and follow-up Useful for eliciting stakeholder views on health and social protection issues in a pandemic One-on-one meetings Seeking views and opinions Enable stakeholder to speak freely about sensitive issues including Gender Based Violence Build personal relationships Record meetings Formal meetings Present the Project information to a group of stakeholders Allow group to comment - opinions and views Build impersonal relation with high level stakeholders Disseminate technical information Record discussions Public meetings Present Project information to a large group of stakeholders, especially communities Allow the group to provide their views and opinions Build relationship with the communities, especially those impacted Distribute non-technical information Facilitate meetings with presentations, PowerPoint, posters etc. Record discussions, comments, questions.
+Can be undertaken online in a pandemic Focus group meetings Present Project information to a group of stakeholders Allow stakeholders to provide their views on targeted baseline information Build relationships with communities Record responses Project website Present project information and progress updates Disclose ESIA, ESMP and other relevant project documentation Consultation channel in a pandemic Direct communication with affected crops/asset owners (Road component only) Share information on timing of road clearance Agree options for addressing impacts on land or property and discussing compensation measures.
 Project leaflet Brief project information to provide regular update Site specific project information such as on GRM.
-Media National Television (TVM), National Radio (RM) can be used to disseminate information about the project especially on GRM
+Media National Television (TVM), National Radio (RM) can be used to disseminate information about the project especially on GRM Cane be used effectively to disseminate information in a pandemic

-Table 4.
+Table 5.
 Proposed consultation and disclosure techniques.